cloudnative-pg/plugin-barman-cloud/web/docs/resource-name-migration.md

 ## Why This Change?

 Using generic names for cluster-wide resources is discouraged as they may conflict with other components deployed in the same cluster.
 The new names make it clear that these resources belong to the barman-cloud plugin and help avoid naming collisions.

 ## Migration Instructions

-The migration process is straightforward and can be completed with a few kubectl commands.
+This three steps migration process is straightforward and can be completed with a few kubectl commands.

+### Step 1: Upgrade plugin-barman-cloud

+Please refer to the [Installation](installation.mdx) section to deploy the new plugin-barman-cloud release.

+### Step 2: Delete Old Cluster-scoped Resources

 :::danger Verify Resources Before Deletion **IMPORTANT**: The old resource names are generic and could potentially belong to other components in your cluster.

 **Before deleting each resource, verify it belongs to the barman plugin by checking:**
 - For `objectstore-*` roles: Look for `barmancloud.cnpg.io` in the API groups